 For Thai citizens, one of the best ways to secure a good post-secondary education or to qualify for a better job that will help their family be more secure in life is to learn English.
 It has become a necessity.
 And that’s why GeoVisions needs you to teach English overseas in Thailand.

 Go beyond the beaten path and experience Thailand the way no tourist ever could.
-GeoVisions’ Teach English In Thailand program allows you to live and work in one of the world’s favorite holiday destinations while helping to improve the English skills of local children and get paid.
+Teach English In Thailand with GeoVisions Foundation and live and work in one of the world’s favorite holiday destinations while helping to improve the English skills of local children and get paid.
 Experience an engaging and important cultural exchange.
-Find a rich culture built upon a fascinating history and a country populated by a caring, vibrant people.
+Find a rich culture built upon a fascinating history and a country populated by caring, vibrant people.
 Come and learn why this country is often referred to as “The Land of a Thousand Smiles.”

 One academic year or one academic semester.